Fix: Black Screen With Cursor (BSOD) on Windows 7, 8 and 10

 4. Right-click on it and select Uninstall.

-Method 4: Regback (Restore Registry Hives)
+Method 4: Regback – Restoring Registry Hives

 From inside here, click down to the bottom-most option for Command Prompt.
-A window should open and should have Administrative Rights assigned to it.
+A window should open and should have administrative rights assigned to it.
 You will also notice the letter X:\ as the drive you are on.
-That’s because you are in a virtual or rather, boot alternative to your true operating system.
+That’s because you are in a virtual, or rather, boot alternative to your true operating system.
 So, we need to get to your real copy of Windows.

-At the command prompt, type: C:\ and hit enter.
-You should see C:\ as such and you are on your C: drive.
+At the command prompt, type: “C:\” and hit Enter.
+You should see “C:\” displayed, which means you are now on your C: drive.

-Type and hit enter.
+Type and hit “Enter.

 cd..

-Now type the following and hit enter.
+Now, type the following and hit Enter.

 cd C:\Windows\System32\config

-From here you are going to want to type
+From here, you will want to type.

 dir /o/p

-We are looking for the RegBack directory so type and hit enter.
+We are looking for the RegBack directory, so type and hit enter.

 cd Regback